 Florida often plays host to some rather unwelcome visitors in its residents’ homes.
 One such intruder that can send shivers down your spine is the centipede.
 While these many-legged creatures may serve important roles in the ecosystem, having them inside your home can be unsettling.

 Centipedes are arthropods belonging to the class Chilopoda.
 With their elongated bodies, numerous legs and fast movements, they can resemble something straight out of a horror movie.
-Ranging in size from a few centimeters to several inches long, these creatures are predominantly nocturnal predators, preying on insects, spiders, and other small creatures.
+Ranging in size from a few centimeters to several inches long, these creatures are predominantly nocturnal predators, preying on insects, spiders and other small creatures.
 They possess a pair of venomous fangs that allow them to immobilize their prey before consuming it.

 The Florida connection